huggingface/transformers/docs/source/add_new_model.rst

     Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the

-How to add a model to 🤗 Transformers ?
+How to add a model to 🤗 Transformers?
 =======================================================================================================================

 Adding a new model is often difficult and requires an in-depth knowledge of the 🤗 Transformers library and ideally also